nitrictech/docs/docs/testing.md

 Integration tests are important for your systems as they catch system-level issues that unit tests miss, and are faster than end-to-end tests.

-When writing these tests we want to make sure that these tests are reliable, able to be reproduced, and can isolate our system failures.
-This is why we want to use a testing framework like [jest](https://jestjs.io/), and use a http testing library like [supertest](https://github.com/visionmedia/supertest).
+When writing these tests we want to make sure that these tests are reliable, able to be reproduced and can isolate our system failures.
+This is why we want to use a testing framework like [jest](https://jestjs.io/), and use an HTTP testing library like [supertest](https://github.com/visionmedia/supertest).

 ```
 npm install --save-dev jest supertest @types/jest @types/supertest